BertrandAreal/pg_build_win/README.md

 =====

-In a command prompt that's had its environment set up as per "SET UP VISUAL STUDIO ENVIRONMENT", do a full build with:
+In a command prompt that's had its environment set up as per "SET UP VISUAL STUDIO ENVIRONMENT", do a full build using:

+    cd \some\postgresql\sources\
+    \path\to\pg_build_win\buildcwd.pl postgresql

+or to use automatically managed git trees:

-    nmake /f pg_build_win\Makefile postgresql
+    buildgit.pl  postgresql

 Supported targets are: